itamargo/codex/Codex.md

 - Perception/sensation is the awareness of things changing.
 We can't perceive or sense things that aren't changing.
 - Free will is mostly an illusion, but a nice one to keep because it is highly practical.
-- We are all building an incomplete model of the universe in our heads and usually operate under the assumption that this model is the real universe (again, it's practical).
-- Our mental model of the universe evolved so we could better predict and act on long-term threats and opportunities.
-- The best way for our brains to model predictions is to create stories.
-- Consciousness receives a stream of observer moments and turns them into stories.
-- Each observer moment is a static model of the universe captured in freeze frame, with a frozen model of the past, present, future, and every concept.
-It gets updated anew each moment, along with a fading memory of past moments.
-- Consciousness is the sensation of our mental model of the universe constantly changing itself to integrate new information.
-- Consciousness evolved to allow our mental model of the universe to examine, repair, and improve itself.
-- We can change our behavior and habits but it requires a ridiculous amount of energy.
-- Most of the time (if not all of the time) we don’t change ourselves, but are rather changed by other things.
-That doesn’t mean we can’t tell a story about how we changed ourselves, and believe it.
 - We create mental heuristics to reduce the amount of energy to retrieve, sort, and select from lists of likely possibilities.
 - The biproduct of mental heuristics is that we are biased at all times in proportion to the number of heuristics we use.
 - We are the sum of our biases.